-Cataloochee Valley is a remote and scenic historic settlement, located in the Great Smoky Mountain National Park.
-It is located in the southeastern section of the park, on the North Carolina side, about 20 miles from the town of Maggie Valley NC.
+Cataloochee Valley is a remote, scenic, and historic settlement in the Great Smoky Mountain National Park.
+It is in the southeastern section of the park, on the North Carolina side, about 20 miles from the town of Maggie Valley NC.

 The valley is home to a variety of wildlife, including elk, black bears, deer, coyotes, and a variety of birds.
 It also offers a variety of recreational opportunities, including hiking, biking, horseback riding, fishing, and camping.

-Cataloochee Valley is one of our favorite places to visit in the Great Smoky Mountain National Park, and we go often, and have been for more than 15 years.
+Cataloochee Valley is one of our favorite places to visit in the Great Smoky Mountain National Park, and we go often, and have been for over 15 years.
 We love seeing, watching, and photographing the Elk there.
+The valley is only 40 minutes from our home near Waynesville, NC.

 Cataloochee Valley was once home to a small community of farmers and ranchers.
-The valley was settled in the early 1800s by European Americans, who displaced the Cherokee who had previously inhabited the area.
-The National Park Service acquired most of the land in Cataloochee Valley in the 1950s, and the valley is now a popular recreation destination.
+European Americans, who displaced the Cherokee who had previously inhabited the area, settled the valley in the early 1800s.
+The National Park Service gained most of the land in Cataloochee Valley in the 1950s, and the valley is now a popular recreation destination.

 Where is Cataloochee Valley?